famesjranko/basic-internet-monitoring/README.md

 ### b.
 Python Power Cycle Script (`power_cycle_p100.py`)

-A good place to add the reference link to the Tapo P100 page would be in the section where you first mention the Tapo P100 smart plug.
-This helps provide context and a direct resource for users who may not be familiar with the device.

-Here’s a suggestion on where and how to add the link in your README:

----

-### b.
-Python Power Cycle Script (`power_cycle_p100.py`)

 This script communicates with a TP-Link Tapo smart plug to power cycle the modem.
 You can find more information about the Tapo P100 smart plug [here](https://www.tapo.com/au/product/smart-plug/tapo-p100/).

 1. **Tapo Credentials**: Update the `email`, `password`, and `device_ip` in the script with your Tapo credentials and device IP address.